cvcio/covid-19/README.md

 # COVID&ndash;19 Data Visualization Dashboard

-COVID&ndash;19 Data Visualization Dashboard (Greece and worldwide), is open-source and developed by the team at [Civic Information Office](https://cvcio.org/) in collaboration with i[iMEdD Lab](https://github.com/iMEdD-Lab/).
+COVID&ndash;19 Data Visualization Dashboard (Greece), is open-source and developed by the team at [Civic Information Office](https://cvcio.org/) in collaboration with [iMEdD Lab](https://github.com/iMEdD-Lab/).

+In January 2023 a new Version was released by [Sociality Cooperative](https://sociality.gr).

 You can read more about the data in [iMEdD](https://imedd.org/)'s [open-data relevant repository](https://github.com/iMEdD-Lab/open-data) or see in action the [COVID&ndash;19 dashboard](https://lab.imedd.org/covid19/).
-If you are interested in the data collection mechanism you can refer to [COVID&ndash;19 automation](https://github.com/cvcio/covid-19-automation) service.

 This project is an effort to visualize the spread of the disease in Greece, as the Greek government lacks transparency on this issue.
 This is an open-source project, so please contribute to make it better.